Pourbaix/nextjs-blog/README.md

 # nextjs-blog

-a tutorial to learn nextjs
+A tutorial to learn nextjs, using the documentation tutorial: [Learning NextJS](https://nextjs.org/learn/foundations/about-nextjs)